 Permits that were first granted in 2007 will expire in 2017.

 An unlicensed family entertainment centre is only entitled to make category D machines available.
-This is reflected by the very light touch form of regulation provided by the uFEC permit.
+This is reflected by the very light touch form of regulation provided by the UFEC permit.
 The entity making machines available on the premises (the arcade operator) does not need a Gambling Commission operating licence.
 However, the entity supplying machines to the business (the machine supplier) must be licensed by us.
-You can check on our licence register.
+You can check if a business is licenced on our licence register.

 A licensed family entertainment centre is entitled to make both category C and D machines available.
 It is subject to similar controls to many other gambling businesses – the premises need a full premises licence from the licensing authority and the entity making machines available on the premises requires a Gambling Commission operating licence, as does the supplier of the machines.